telerik-boneyard/Platform-Knowledge-Base/how-to/how-to-read-information-failed-push-notifications.md

 ## Description

-You need to programmatically track the status and feedback for the sent push notifications and optionally, take action depending on the failed push notifications.
+You need to programmatically track the status and feedback for the sent push notifications and optionally, take action in case of failed push notifications.

 ## Solution